Apple's new "private relay" feature will not be available in China | ExBulletin

 Apple’s new “private relay” feature will not be available in China

-(Reuters) -Apple Inc said on Monday that a new private relay feature designed to hide a user’s browsing behavior from internet service providers and advertisers will not be available in China for regulatory reasons.
+Apple Inc (AAPL.O) said on Monday that a new “private relay” feature designed to hide a user’s browsing behavior from Internet service providers and advertisers would not be available in China for regulatory reasons .

 The feature was one of many privacy protections Apple announced at its annual software developer conference on Monday, the latest in a multi-year effort by the company to reduce the tracking of its users by advertisers and other third parties. .

-Apple’s move to suspend the feature in China is the latest in a series of compromises the company has made on privacy in a country that accounts for nearly 15% of its revenue.
+Apple’s decision to suspend the feature in China is the latest in a series of compromises the company has made over privacy in a country that accounts for nearly 15% of its revenue.

 In 2018, Apple moved the digital keys used to lock Chinese users’ iCloud data, allowing authorities to go through domestic courts to access information.

-The ruling Communist Party in China maintains an extensive surveillance system to closely monitor how citizens use the heavily controlled internet in the country.
+The ruling Communist Party in China maintains an extensive surveillance system to closely monitor how citizens use the country’s heavily controlled internet.
 Under President Xi Jinping, the space for dissent in China has shrunk, while censorship has expanded.

-Apple’s private relay feature first sends web traffic to a server managed by Apple, where it is stripped of information called an IP address.
+Apple’s “private relay” feature first sends web traffic to a server maintained by Apple, where it is stripped of information called an IP address.
 From there, Apple sends the traffic to a second server run by a third-party operator which assigns the user a temporary IP address and sends the traffic to their destination website.

 The use of a third party in the relay system’s second hop is intentional, Apple said, to prevent even Apple from knowing both the identity of the user and the website they are visiting.